-The HoodiePillow’s unique design with its oversized and comfortable hood may make for some great plane selfie, but for me it fell a bit short of being a usable travel pillow.
+The HoodiePillow’s inventive and functional design, with its oversized and comfortable hood, may make for some great plane selfies, there’s no doubt.
+For me, however, it fell a bit short of being a usable travel pillow.
+Why is that?
 Read on for my full review.

 The Memory Foam Travel HoodiePillow is made by HoodiePillow.
-The name may ring a bell if you’re a fan of ABC’s The Shark Tank, as the brand was featured on the show in Season 4 (Episode 415 in case you’d like to watch).
+The name may ring a bell for fans of ABC’s The Shark Tank, as the brand was featured on the show in Season 4 (Episode 415 for those interested).

 HoodiePillow makes a wide range of products from hooded pillowcases for adults and kids to hooded beach towels.

 See how the HoodiePillow compares in my best reviewed travel pillows roundup.

 - Fleece-lined oversized hood for privacy and comfort

 - Entire pillow cover (and hoodie) is made from sweatshirt material (80% polyester/ 20% cotton)